 “I… win…” wheezes Gasper past the holes in his chest.
 He doesn’t look much better as he crawls along the asphalt by his palms and knees.
 He’s burned too, from the explosion, and bleeding from dozens of gunshot wounds.

 He spares enough effort to kick his other half’s corpus, despite the stab of pain that shoots up through his own bullet-riddled leg.
 He wheezes another laugh, blood frothing from his charred lips.

 Only this round.

 The goons are all dead.
 Em can’t say for sure, but he feels safe presuming, given that all that’s left of them is shredded bits of bone, gore, and viscera on their smashed-apart and blood-spattered motorbikes.
 The monster paces patiently down the highway, blood dripping from its uncountable claws, fangs, and horns.
-It’s night now, and the only illumination comes from the moon, stars, and the sports car’s burning wreck, casting the monster’s already nightmarish visage in an even more hellish glow.
+The only illumination comes from the moon, stars, and the sports car’s burning wreck, casting the monster’s already nightmarish visage in an even more hellish glow.

-Gasper stares down the road at it, then gives a soul-deep, half-gurgled cry of boundless frustration and sheer terror.
+Gasper stares down the road at it, then gives a soul-deep, half-gurgled cry of boundless frustration—and terror.